Eucalypt Longhorn

 Species: Feather-horned Longhorn Beetle (Piesarthrius laminosus)

-This Photo: Whole
+This Photo: S1, Male, dorsal

 Other names: Longicorn Beetle, Long-horn Beetle or Long Horned Beetle